 - Minor Injury Overreaction: During their first fight, Ryu manages to leave a cut on his face, causing him to go berserk.

 - Morality Pet: Subverted.
 When he got amnesiac, he received one.
 Then he got his memory back... then killed her.
 The bastard!
 You just leveled up in Complete Monster department!

-- One-Winged Angel: He has a more powerful, yet uglier form (that he only uses once).
-He also gains a giant form later called Raguem and fuses with the Vyram base, Vyrock, in the finale.
+- One-Winged Angel: He has a more powerful, yet uglier form named Radigan that he transforms into when he gets really pissed.
+He also gains a giant form later called Raguem and fuses with the Vyram base, the Vylock, in the finale.

 - The Starscream: To Empress Juza and later Tranza.

 - The Only One Allowed to Defeat You: While not exclusive to him, among the Vyram, he makes the biggest habit of saving the Jetmen so he can kill them himself.